Man allegedly murdered boy, 14, with sword in ‘brutal string of attacks’

 Pc Yasmin Mechem-Whitfield pursued the armed defendant through a series of alleyways through residential properties, the court heard.

-Monzo struck her three times with the sword that had a 60cm blade, the prosecutor said.
+Monzo struck her three times with the sword that had a 60cm blade using “extreme force”, the prosecutor said.

 She sustained “significant injuries” that could have “easily” killed her, he added.